-Campus Organizations, Resources and Entertainment
+Campus Organizations, Resources

 The CORE is the center of your college experience.
 Let us help you get the most out of your time at WTAMU through campus activities, student organizations, special events and programs, leadership development and student success resources.